-Detroit Speeding Attorney
+Detroit Speeding Ticket Lawyer

 Speeding is usually a civil infraction, which does not involve any jail time.
 There are situations, however, under which your speeding could result in misdemeanor or even felony charges that involve hefty fines and a jail sentence.
 In any event, getting caught driving over the speed limit will cause points to be added to your Michigan driver’s license, and a corresponding increase in your insurance premiums.
 For this reason, you should consider hiring a Detroit traffic attorney to assist you in fighting your speeding citation.